topbox-rci/okta-oidc-js/packages/jwt-verifier/README.md

 * Access token is not expired (requires local system time to be in sync with Okta, checks the `exp` claim of the access token).
 * The `aud` claim matches any expected `aud` claim passed to `verifyAccessToken()`.
 * The `iss` claim matches the issuer the verifier is constructed with.
 * Any custom claim assertions that have been configured.

+For any ID token to be valid, the following are asserted:
+* Signature is valid (the token was signed by a private key which has a corresponding public key in the JWKS response from the authorization server).
+* ID token is not expired (requires local system time to be in sync with Okta, checks the `exp` claim of the ID token).
+* The `aud` claim matches the expected client ID passed to `verifyIdToken()`.
+* The `iss` claim matches the issuer the verifier is constructed with.
+* The `nonce` claim matches the expected nonce.
+* Any custom claim assertions that have been configured.

 > This library is for Node.js applications and will not compile into a front-end application.
 If you need to work with tokens in front-end applications, please see [okta-auth-js](https://github.com/okta/okta-auth-js).